 All efforts will be taken to inform you of any expected breaches of confidentiality before they occur.

-Make An Appointment: Complete the information below to request an appointment with the College Counsellor.
+Make a Booking to request an appointment with the College Counsellor.